The Best Pool Alarms of 2024 for Safety and Peace of Mind, Tested

 Type of Pools

-Pool alarms work for inground and/or above-ground pools.
+Pool alarms work for inground and/or above-ground pools, depending on the model.
 Since they don’t install or sit in the water, gate-entry alarms and user-entry alarms are suitable for all pool types.
-Most floating pool-entry alarms are suitable for both types.
+Most floating pool-entry alarms are also suitable for both pool types.

 Specific pool-entry alarms can be limited to inground pools or above-ground pools (including quick-set, soft-sided, or portable pools).
 Read the manufacturer’s recommendations to determine the correct pool type and installation requirements.
-Installing a pool alarm in the wrong type of pool may be dangerous.
+Installing a pool alarm in a type of pool it’s not designed for may be dangerous and could prevent it from working as expected.

 Ease of Use

 The best pool alarms are easy to use.
-When considering ease of use, determine the alarm’s ease of installation and how it arms and disarms.
+When determining ease of use, consider the simplicity of the installation and also how the alarm arms and disarms.

 Ease of installation typically depends on the pool alarm type.
 Floating pool-entry alarms and user-entry alarms are the easiest to install.
-Permanent pool-entry alarms and gate alarms usually require a few steps, but they stay in place for a long time.
+Permanent pool-entry alarms and gate alarms usually require a few steps to install, but they stay in place for a long time.

-Arming and disarming the alarm also vary depending on the alarm type.
-For example, floating alarms must be removed from the pool, while gate alarms or permanent pool-entry alarms must be manually switched on or off.
+Arming and disarming the alarm can also vary depending on the alarm type.
+For example, you’ll need to remove a floating alarm from the pool, while you must manually switch a gate alarm or a permanent pool-entry alarm on or off.
 Some pool-entry alarms have a convenient swim mode, which automatically turns on the alarm again after the water is still.
-The best pool alarm options have tamper guards and extra safety features so curious kids can’t disable the alarm.
+The best pool alarms have tamper guards and extra safety features so curious children can’t disable them.

 Range